BenFuchs/DND_app/Readme.md

  15/11/24:
  - [X] finish dice rolling tray modal
- - [WIP] start the race/class traits page -> will be a seperate component page like the inventory, a tab acccessible when youre in your character sheet
+ - [X] start the race/class traits page -> will be a seperate component page like the inventory, a tab acccessible when youre in your character sheet

  16/11/24: